pattespatte/hugo-wd-theme/README.md

 ## Contributing

-Did you found a bug or got an idea for features?
+Have you found a bug or got an idea for features?
 Feel free to use the [issue tracker](//github.com/pattespatte/hugo-wd-theme/issues) to let me know.

 ## License